 Bring transcripts or catalogues to counseling sessions.
 Search

-online for class and degree requirements.
+online for class and degree requirements, print them out and keep them

 My advice #3